Almendra (band)

-Almendra was one of the most important rock groups from Buenos Aires, Argentina in the late 1960s.
+Almendra was an Argentine Rock band from Buenos Aires, Argentina.
 Led by guitarist and lyricist Luis Alberto Spinetta, Almendra released between 1968 and 1971 a few singles and two albums – Almendra and Almendra II – that revolutionized the sound of Argentine rock for the remainder of the 20th century and almost single-handedly changed the way local rock music was perceived by critics and audiences.
 Widely compared to The Beatles by their local contemporaries, Almendra did not survive the 1960s and the making of a planned rock opera, though all individual members went on to form the backbone of Argentine rock in the 1970s.

 Formation

 Almendra was formed in 1968 after the breakup of three teenage school groups: Los Sbirros, Los Mods and Los Larkins.
 The initial rehearsals were held at Spinetta's house in Belgrano, an upper-middle-class neighbourhood of Buenos Aires.
 By mid-1968, they met producer Ricardo Kleiman, who signed them to record a single.
 Kleiman was the owner of the clothing shop Modart and ran a radio show, Modart en la Noche ("Modart at Night"), that aired the latest international releases of beat and rock music.

 On September 20, 1968, Tema de Pototo (a.k.a.
 Para saber cómo es la soledad) b/w El mundo entre las manos was released.
 Tema de Pototo is a beat ballad about a friend they thought was dead.
 Both sides feature orchestral arrangements by Rodolfo Alchourrón, at the request of the producer.
 By the end of 1968, Hoy todo el hielo en la ciudad (with fuzz guitar work by Edelmiro), reach the stores.
 The b-side features Campos verdes for which a promotional film was made.

 Almendra played during the summer at the beginning of 1969 in Mar del Plata, a resort city 400 km south of Buenos Aires.
 Their debut in Buenos Aires was on 24 March, at the di Tella Institute, the centre of avant-garde 60s culture in Argentina.
 Almendra spent the rest of the year performing at different venues, until 21 September, first day of Spring and Student's Day in Argentina, when they played at the Pinap Festival.
 Pinap was a beat magazine, and the Festival was the first major event of Argentine rock.